Table of Contents:

 3. Business Plan Samples

-Feeling inspired to start a business, but don’t know how to write a business plan?
+Feeling inspired to start a business, but don’t know how to write a plan?
 We have a business plan sample database that you can look through to learn the different chapters and sections necessary to attract equity investments and loans.

-Although our business plan examples are specific to each industry, keep in mind that every plan will be unique depending on your location, your customer base, and your own vision, so these will only serve as a starting point for you and your dream.
+Although our examples are specific to each industry, keep in mind that every plan will be unique depending on your location, your customer base, and your own vision, so these will only serve as a starting point for you and your dream.

 1. Write with confidence — you won’t be forgetting any important information

-Using this free template can help you write your business plan, without the hassle of figuring out how to order your chapters, or the worry of feeling like you might be missing a section.
-We provide the entire bare bones skeleton of a business plan template within this Microsoft Word .doc download.
+Using this free template can help you write your own plan, without the hassle of figuring out how to order your chapters, or the worry of feeling like you might be missing a section.
+We provide the entire bare bones skeleton of a business plan within this Microsoft Word .doc download.
 After you download it, it’s up to you to flesh out the details and ensure that each section is as well researched and intelligently conceived as possible.

 3. Completely free – no hidden costs, just download and start writing

-This template is completely free.
+This plan is completely free.
 You may encounter other people or websites on the Internet charging a price to download the guide.
 Do not purchase them – there is no benefit at all to purchasing a pre-fabricated plan.
 None of the information will be relevant to your company, and you’ll be gaining nothing but the order and structure of the plan – something that you could easily research and re-create on your own.

 Sound good?
 Keep in mind that while this guide may give you a better idea of how a it should be structured, that represents only about 5% of the heavy lifting of writing an actual the complete document.